 Some signs to look for:

-At this age, your baby’s attempts at vocal communication are becoming more obvious through his intentional attempts to communicate with you vocally as he acquires more skills and abilities.
+At this age, your baby’s attempts at vocal communication are becoming more obvious through their intentional attempts to communicate with you vocally as they acquire more skills and abilities.

 Some signs to look for: